wjkaufman/rl_pulse/readme.md

 Running `run_alpha_zero` saves a job directory with tensorboard data and network parameters saved periodically during training.
 To see the tensorboard data, run `tensorboard --logdir .` in the directory containing the job files.
 Also, candidate pulse sequences are written to standard output, which is saved in files that are read later.

+To view the tensorboard output, run `tensorboard --logdir .` in the directory with output.
+It should launch a browser window with time series of loss functions, and distributions of rewards.

 My ad-hoc process for pulling pulse sequences uses `Get-Candidate-Sequences` (in `rl_pulse/eval/`).
 It has more detail there.

 ## Documentation